Skip to main content

 • Listeners and Lens: Audience awareness and rhetorical strategy

-• Production Lab: Invite students to reflect on the act of making as part of their inquiry
+• Production Lab: The act of making as part of inquiry

 The Relationship to Movement 1